Updated: Jan 29

 In particular, puppies, adolescent dogs and certain breeds (Labrador Retrievers, Boxers, and large terriers, e.g. American Pit Bull Terriers) often show lower levels of impulse control.
 A combination of training, mental enrichment, and exercise develops impulse control and frustration tolerance, giving these dogs the skills they need to be a lot more fun to live with after some time and practice.

-Here are a few of my favorite exercises for these dogs, with links to additional resources from several excellent articles and videos.
+Here are a few of my favorite exercises for these dogs, and there are videos showing most of them here, too: https://www.dogcrazylady.com/post/video-refresher-library

 Work to Eat:

-Use puzzle feeders like Buster Mazes and stuffable toys like Kongs to make foraging fun, or just toss food around the yard or patio (do be cautious if grass is treated with fertilizer or pesticide.)
+Use puzzle feeders like snuffle mats and stuffable toys like Toppls to make foraging fun, or just toss food around the yard or patio (do be cautious if grass is treated with fertilizer or pesticide.)
 Use your dog's food as the training rewards for all of these exercises.

 Susan Garrett's It's Yer Choice game (AKA Leave it, Doggie Zen):